-Basic research in space physics, atmospheric physics and space engineering
+Basic research in space physics, atmospheric physics and space technology

 Measurements are made in the atmosphere, the ionosphere, the magnetosphere and around other planets using stratospheric balloons, ground-based equipment (including radar) and satellites.